Sir-Lancaster/CupidCode/Documentation/Design/HighLevel/high_level_design.md

 The backend exposes a RESTful API that supports all client-facing features.
 It manages authentication and enforces role-based access for different user types (Dater, Cupid, Manager).
 It implements business logic such as matchmaking, chat storage, and media uploads.
 It also handles background jobs such as notification dispatch, analytics aggregation, and payment confirmation through asynchronous workers.

 - **Technologies/Versions**
-Django 5.x provides a secure and scalable foundation, while Django REST Framework (DRF) simplifies the creation of API endpoints.
+Django 5.0.2+ provides a secure and scalable foundation, with REST API endpoints created using `@api_view` decorators and Django's built-in serialization.
+Django REST Framework 3.14.0+ is included but used selectively for specific functionality.

 - **Internal Interfaces**
-The backend is structured around `serializers` for data validation and formatting, `services/*` modules to encapsulate domain logic, `signals` for event-driven triggers, and `tasks.py` for asynchronous job execution.
+The backend is structured around Django models for data persistence, `serializers.py` for data validation and formatting, `helpers.py` for utility functions, and dedicated service modules like `paypal_service.py` for external integrations.
+Background job processing is planned but not yet implemented.